evennia/evennia/docs/sphinx/source/wiki/SessionProtocols.rst

 request of the player's client software rather than any sort of active input by the player.
 There are two main types:

--  Data requested by the client which the server responds to immediately.
+-  Data requested by the client to which the server responds immediately.
 This could for example be data that should go into a window that the client just opened up.
--  Data the server sends to the client to keep ut up-to-date.
+-  Data the server sends to the client to keep it up-to-date.
 A common example of this is something like a graphical health bar - *whenever* the character's health status changes the server sends this data to the client so it can update the bar graphic.
 This sending could also